Test in a live environment

 Dim Renderer = (New IronPdf.ChromePdfRenderer()).RenderHtmlAsPdf("<h1>Hello world!!</h1>").SaveAs("result.pdf")

-DynamicPDF also helps us to convert HTML string into a document.
-Below is the sample for converting HTML string.
+DynamicPDF also helps us to convert HTML strings into documents.
+Below is the sample for converting HTML strings.

 string sampleHtml = "<html><body><p>This is a very simple HTML string including a Table below.</p>" +